HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 The less energy consumed during the design and development process the better.
 If we can reuse code or content, then that’s a great idea.
 Use the least amount of wattage.
 A laptop will be much more energy efficient than a desktop.
 Large screens, for example, should be avoided, as they can consume as much energy themselves as a laptop.
 Anything that reduces energy consumption is a good thing.

 For popular, high demand websites or apps, up to 98% of the energy and waste consequences will occur on the smartphones or laptops of the users.
 Small savings can make a big difference.
-Danny van Kooten, developed a Mailchimp plugin for WordPress that is used by two million websites.
-[He made a 20 KB reduction in code and estimated that that resulted in a monthly reduction of 59,000 kgs of CO2](https://raidboxes.io/en/blog/wordpress/wordpress-plugin-co2/).
+Danny van Kooten, developed a Mailchimp plugin for WordPress that is used by two million websites. <a hreflang="en" href="https://raidboxes.io/en/blog/wordpress/wordpress-plugin-co2/">He made a 20 KB reduction in code and estimated that that resulted in a monthly reduction of 59,000 kgs of CO2</a>.

 ## Evaluating the environmental impact of websites

-We decided on [the methodology already shared by some available tools such as Ecograder, Website Carbon, Ecoping, CO2.js and others](https://sustainablewebdesign.org/calculating-digital-emissions/).
+We decided on <a hreflang="en" href="https://sustainablewebdesign.org/calculating-digital-emissions/">the methodology already shared by some available tools such as Ecograder, Website Carbon, Ecoping, CO2.js and others</a>.
 Thanks to this, we estimate the Greenhouse Gas emissions based solely on the amount of data transferred (for instance here, the Page Weight).

-The community is [still struggling on reaching a consensus on this topic](https://marmelab.com/blog/2022/04/05/greenframe-compare.html).
+The community is <a hreflang="en" href="https://marmelab.com/blog/2022/04/05/greenframe-compare.html">still struggling on reaching a consensus on this topic</a>.
 Given the metrics available here, this sounded as the best possible compromise.
 Yet, we are aware that not everybody will agree on this and that this methodology should and will probably evolve in the coming months or years.

 So, we will start with an overview of Page Weight, then proceed with a calculation of carbon emissions.